survivalandflourishing/survivalandflourishing.github.io/index.md

 <a name="about" class="intrapage-link"></a>
 ### About Us

-Survivalandflourishing.org is a website maintained by the Fund Advisors of the Survival and Flourishing Fund (SFF), a Donor Advised Fund.
+Survivalandflourishing.org is a website maintained by the Fund Advisors of the Survival and Flourishing Fund (SFF), a Donor Advised Fund held at the Silicon Valley Community Foundation.

 Our goal is to bring financial support to organizations working to improve humanity’s long-term prospects for survival and flourishing.
 We use this website to host announcements about our plans to investigate grant-making opportunities.

 SFF was initially funded in 2019 by a grant of approximately $2 million from the Organizational Grants Program of the Berkeley Existential Risk Initiative (BERI), which in turn was funded by donations from philanthropist Jaan Tallinn.